jesselam00/CS420/README.md

 CS 420 Software Engineering Fall 2022

 ### Requirements Document
-- Present a demo in lab on September 13-14
+- Present a Sprint 1 milestone demo in lab on September 13-14
-- Due on September 18
+- Due on September 22

 ### Specifications Document
 - Due on October 2